A critical perspective on how twelve exclusively curated moments in fashion history continue to disrupt and affect the industry today.

 - Recognise how moments in history continue to impact key functions of the industry

 Acclaimed fashion expert Colin McDowell is one of the most influential and internationally respected figures within the global fashion community.
 Through his position as Chief Fashion Writer of The Sunday Times Style and as founder the Fashion Fringe initiative, McDowell has played an integral role in the support and growth of the fashion industry.
 In 2008 he was awarded an MBE by Queen Elizabeth II.

 Course Overview 30 minutes

-In the prelude, we outline the structure and learning objectives of this course.
-This is followed by an introduction to your tutor, Colin McDowell, and the definition of the concept of a fashion moment and zeitgeist.
-Each module of the course covers a particular moment in fashion, why this moment happened and why it is still relevant today.
+Understand the goals of the course and be introduced to your tutor Colin McDowell.
+Understand the concept of a 'fashion moment' and the definition of zeitgeist.
+Each module in the course then covers a particular moment in fashion, why this moment happened and why it is still relevant today.

 1. Dior and The New Look 30 minutes

 How Christian Dior revolutionised fashion not just through his design of the 'New Look' but also through his business strategy and vision.

 2. Elvis Presley and Rock 'n' Roll 30 minutes

 How Elvis brought the rock ‘n’ roll subculture to the mass market with his seminal performance of Hounddog on TV on the Milton Berle Show.